getsandbox/getsandbox.github.io/_posts/2015-04-26-scenarios-with-clones.md

 This can be useful in a number of scenarios, for example if you have a base Sandbox and want to quickly try out a new change without impacting existing consumers.
 However because a fork is permanently disconnected from the original Sandbox you should avoid making changes you want to keep in a fork, try and incorporate it into the original.

 We will have a future post showing in more details how to use clones to cover negative test scenarios, and how it can help you.
-In the mean time give it a try (https://getsandbox.com), and [hit us up](https://twitter.com/_getsandbox) with any feedback, questions or problems.
+In the mean time [give it a try](https://getsandbox.com), and [hit us up](https://twitter.com/_getsandbox) with any feedback, questions or problems.